annadotconnor/configure-ad/README.md

 <img src="https://i.imgur.com/H3BCnCc.png">
 </p>
 <p>
-We are currently in DC1 (domain controller).
-This is the Server Manager Dashboard.
-To begin, we will be using ping tests between the two machines, so we need to enable ICMPv4 traffic.
+We are currently in our Domain Controller (DC1) at the Server Manager Dashboard.
+To begin we will be enabling ICMPv4 protocols within Windows Firewall.
 </p>
 <br><br>